r4victor/tenthousandmeters/content/blog/python_bts_01.md

 At the heart of CPython is a virtual machine that executes bytecode.
 By looking at the previous example you might guess how it works.
 CPython's VM is stack-based.
 It means that it executes instructions using the stack to store and retrieve data. `LOAD_FAST` instruction pushes local variable on the stack. `LOAD_CONST` pushes a constant. `BINARY_ADD` pops two objects from the stack, adds them up and pushes the result back.
 Finally, `RETURN_VALUE` pops whatever is on the stack and returns the result to its caller.

-The bytecode execution happens in a giant evaluation loop that runs until there are instructions to execute.
+The bytecode execution happens in a giant evaluation loop that runs while there are instructions to execute.
 It stops to yield a value or if an error occured.

 Such a brief overview gives rise to a lot of questions: